Creating A Bronze

 - With the rubber mold still very warm, hot wax is poured with an even flow into the interior.
 The hot mold improves surface quality of the wax by reducing bubbles and other defects.

 - The wax is then poured back out of the mold gradually as the mold is also slowly tumbled to ensure thorough coverage.

 - The wax is allowed to cool down thoroughly.

 - With slightly cooler temperature wax is poured in and out and allowed to cool down two more times

 - After the wax has cooled down completely, the plaster and rubber molds are peeled away to reveal the wax pattern.

-- With the freshly poured wax pattern a wax artist uses delicate wax scraping tool to touch up any flaws in the wax pattern, including seam lines, positive voids left from the rubber mold, and bubbles from wax splashes.
+- With the freshly poured wax pattern, a wax artist uses delicate wax scraping tools to touch up any flaws in the wax pattern, including seam lines, positive voids left from the rubber mold, and bubbles from wax splashes.

 - Internal voids are filled in the wax pattern, and windows are strategically cut into the pattern to allow airflow for the ceramic mold department.

 - Delicate parts of the sculpture may be cut away from the pattern and reattached later after they are cast in bronze.

-- With a keen understanding of bronze casting techniques a sprue system is engineered by configuring and attaching sprues.
+- With a keen understanding of bronze casting techniques, a sprue system is engineered by configuring and attaching sprues.
 Attaching these sprues is done by cutting and melting the sprue ends to the wax pattern.
-Careful cosideration is given to how the bronze is predicted to cool due to potential casting flaws caused by thermal contraction.
+Careful consideration is given to how the bronze is predicted to cool due to potential casting flaws caused by thermal contraction.

 - A cone shaped wax is melted onto the bottom of the sprue system.
 This becomes the pattern used to make a ceramic pour spout for casting later on.